github/catalyst/docs/_guide/decorators.md

 #### Supporting `strictPropertyInitialization`

-TypeScript comes with various "strict" mode settings, one of which is `strictPropertyInitialization` which TypeScript catch potential class properties which might not be assigned during construction of a class.
+TypeScript comes with various "strict" mode settings, one of which is `strictPropertyInitialization` which lets TypeScript catch potential class properties which might not be assigned during construction of a class.
 This option conflicts with Catalyst's `@target`/`@targets` decorators, which safely do the assignment but TypeScript's simple heuristics cannot detect this.
 There are two ways to work around this:

 1. Use TypeScript's [`declare` modifier](https://www.typescriptlang.org/docs/handbook/release-notes/typescript-3-7.html#the-usedefineforclassfields-flag-and-the-declare-property-modifier) to tell TypeScript that the decorated field will still be set up correctly: